plasmadice/lazyftp/README.md

 ### Future Feature list

-- Give path to view contents
+- Enter path to view contents of directory
 - Display path in faux path bar
+- View multiple directories at once
 - Add .. option in every directory
 - Download media through browser
 - Optionally convert videos to mp4 to view in browser